All posts by Corey Luebbering

 The Use of OMT in the Treatment of Anxiety in Adolescents: A Retrospective Analysis

-The Pediatric SIG is live with their study titled “The Use of OMT in the Treatment of Anxiety in Adolescents: A Retrospective Analysis.”
+The Pediatric SIG is live with their study titled “The Use of OMT in the Treatment of Anxiety in Adolescents: An Observational Study.”
 You can sign up for this study using the QR code below.
 This study:

 • investigates the frequency in which osteopathy clinicians currently use OMT in the treatment of adolescent anxiety; and